microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/IconsAndEmoji.md

+>**If you are upgrading from a previous version of the library and you were alreasy using icons and/or emoji, please see the [Upgrade Guide](https://www.fluentui-blazor.net/UpgradeGuide) for more information.**

 Starting with v3, the assets for the icons and emoji are removed from the library package and are provided through additional (separate) packages for both the icon and emoji resources.
 The components, and icons that are used by the library itself, are still part of the package.
 Adding the [Microsoft.Fast.Components.FluentUI.Icons package](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI.Icons) and/or [Microsoft.Fast.Components.FluentUI.Emojis package](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI.Emojis)